 The other, and here’s a big one … Unless your wife is about to have a baby or something like that, you can turn off your phone.
 You do not have to answer every single call that comes in.
-You do not have to answer every text.
+Or every text.
 You do not have to respond to every Facebook chat.
 You can turn it off.
 Feel free to turn it off, and your email.
 Yeah.

-Audience: I just had a talk with an employee the other day that I noticed was just always getting interrupted by his phone.
+Audience: I just talked with an employee the other day that I noticed was just always getting interrupted by his phone.
 He didn’t know about the Do Not Disturb feature on his phone, the fact that you can manually turn it off, or you can schedule it for certain times.

 Audience: I talked to him about that.
-He was actually really appreciative of it, and it’s helped him a lot.
-It’s nice, because you can set it so that if your wife does call you, that’s programmed in there to ring.
-That actually has made a big difference for him.
+He was appreciative of it, and it’s helped him a lot.
+It’s nice because you can set it so that if your wife does call you, that’s programmed in there to ring.
+That has made a big difference for him.